Flight #888 left Boston at 11:07 on June sixth. Almost fifteen minutes went by before the first passenger’s brain turned to liquid.

 [four days ago]

 By the time Neil arrived in Brunswick, the sky had filled with clouds.
-They weren’t rainclouds: they were white, and the sun was shining brightly through them, bringing Maine to an annoyingly warm temperature.
+They weren’t rainclouds: they were white, and the sun was shining through them, bringing the area to an inconsistently warm temperature.

 In his life before, Neil had been an English teacher.
 How many days, months, years had he spent teaching disinterested adolescents the importance of such-and-such metaphors?
 After a lifetime of translating all written words into What did the author mean? or What is the purpose of this?, Neil had actually come to think of the real world in these terms, as if everything was dictated by a Higher Being who found pleasure in creating real-life metaphors.

-Thanks to this way of thinking, Neil’s mood had gone from sullen to hateful.
+Thanks to his automatic metaphor deduction, Neil’s mood had gone from sullen to hateful.
 Given his situation, the warm temperature and glowing clouds seemed like a huge existential middle finger directed right at him.

 Neil’s cab sped away, and he stepped towards the cemetery gates.